 - Assist students individually or in small groups with lessons/activities.

 - Assist children with toilet training when applicable.

 - Have positive interactions with each child daily during circle time, centers, snacks, lunchtime, playground, free play, etc., to create a positive learning environment.

 - Maintain daily attendance and submit your attendance sheets to the office on Friday at the end of each week.

 - Maintain a monthly classroom budget and submit all relevant paperwork to the office by the last Thursday of each month.

 - Ensure parents are signing their children in and out each day.

-  - Attend all scheduled meetings and in-service presentations for the purpose of acquiring and/or conveying information relative to job functions.
+- Attend all scheduled meetings and in-service presentations to acquire and convey information relative to job functions.

-  - Successfully complete 24 clock hours of professional in service training annually.
+- Complete 24 clock hours of professional in-service training annually.